AnushkaKhare-Eng/UserAuthenticationSystem/README.md

 end
 ```
 #### 2. Adding validation and callbacks
-In this step we ensure that the data saved is not null and assign unqiue email addresses to the users.
-We then perform format validation before the email is stored in the database
+Ensure that the data saved is not null and assign unqiue email addresses to the users.
+Then perform format validation before the email is stored in the database
 ```ruby

 ## Migrating Database